Amin-Drishak/grass-gee-swmm-pipeline/README.md

 ---

-## Example Output
+## Example Output Hydrograph

+The following hydrograph compares baseline and scenario flows from the mock SWMM simulation.
+Major ticks represent **days**, and minor ticks (in gray) represent **6-hour intervals** for better readability.

 ![Hydrograph](hydrograph.png)

----

-**Note:** Uses mock data for demonstration.
-Easily adaptable to real catchments.